 - Solar Charge Controller.
 This is the electronic component that stands between your panels and your batteries.
 It regulates how much power gets pushed into your batteries.
 You only need one or two of the cheap 12/24v models with a 5v usb port for your phone.
 There are other, more sophisticated models for managing higher voltage lithium battery setups, but we’ll get to those later.

 - DC to AC inverter.
 A 1000 watt inverter will run a small to medium refrigerator.
-You’ll need a 2000 or 3000 watt inverter for the big ones.
+You’ll need a 2000 or 3000 watt inverter for a big fridge.
 The data specs are on a label inside the fridge.
 It will state the watts needed to run your fridge.
 If it says 900 watts, you can get by with a 1000 watt inverter, but you are better off at least doubling the wattage of your inverter.
 If you are going to be running your microwave oven or firing up your hair dryer, you’ll need a big 3000 watt inverter.
 We recommend 1000W Pure Sine Wave inverters for about $160 each to power things requiring 500-600 watts or less, and a 3000W Pure Sine Wave inverter for about $350 to handle your microwave oven, hair dryer, and other temporary power hogs (including big refrigerators).
 Just remember, splitting the loads up onto individual inverters makes everything more stable, and allows you to manage battery charging in a more modular fashion.
 You can get by on just one 1000W inverter, but if you have more than one you can start pairing those with additional batteries to power more stuff.

 - Batteries.
 Like we said, car batteries are your friend in an emergency.
 Connect them together in parallel to increase your capacity for running things longer.